 For operational teams, this would include the training, documentation, and follow-through to ensure that the company is following safety, and quality procedures.
 We’ve already highlighted a few examples where the result of poor governance can result in safety incidents and food contamination.

-2. Prioritize ESG Risks
+2. Prioritise ESG Risks

 Not all ESG risks are equal.
 Risks should be evaluated based on both their likelihood to occur and the degree of potential disruption to operations.
 One way to conduct this evaluation is by using the Failure Mode and Effects Analysis (FMEA).
-This method ranks risk events for both probability and severity, allowing you to categorize risks as critical, vital, or secondary.
+This method ranks risk events for both probability and severity, allowing you to categorise risks as critical, vital, or secondary.
 Any number of methods can be used but the important thing is to consider the likelihood of ESG risks occurring, the degree of impact that would result from them, along with the root causes to determine mitigation strategies.

 3. Develop Plans to Mitigate or Respond to ESG Risks